Video: Vastus intermedius muscle (3D)

-Functions and anatomy of the vastus intermedius muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the vastus intermedius muscle shown with 3D model animation.

 Hello everyone!
 It's Megan from Kenhub here, and in today's tutorial, we'll be covering the functions of the vastus intermedius muscle, and you can now see this muscle isolated on your screen.